IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 `GraphQLMutationNode withVariable(String name, String typeDefinition)` - Defines a new variable for the mutation with the name provided as the first parameter (name is specified without a dollar `$` sign).
 The second parameter contains type definition of the variable as a string.

 `GraphQLRequest buildRequest()` - Returns a new instace of type [`GraphQLRequest`](#graphqlrequest) building it from the current node.

 `String build()` - Builds a non-formatted string representation of the current node.

+`String build(Boolean pretty)` - Builds a string representation of the current node.
+The result string can be formatted depending on the provided boolean flag `pretty`.

+---

+## GraphQLSubscriptionNode

+This class is only used for building subscriptions.
+It's not possible yet to execute subscription requests due to Apex limitations (Apex doesn't support WebSocket protocol).
+However, you can build your subscription queries as strings and, for example, send it to LWC in order to execute that subscription from Java Script.

+### Constructors

+`GraphQLSubscriptionNode()` - Creates a new instance of the GraphQLSubscriptionNode.

+`GraphQLSubscriptionNode(String alias)` - Creates a new instance of the GraphQLSubscriptionNode with the provided alias.

+`GraphQLSubscriptionNode(GraphQLNode node)` - Creates a new instance of the GraphQLSubscriptionNode with the provided child node.

+`GraphQLSubscriptionNode(List<GraphQLNode> nodes)` - Creates a new instance of the GraphQLSubscriptionNode with the provided child nodes.

+`GraphQLSubscriptionNode(List<String> fields)` - Creates a new instance of the GraphQLSubscriptionNode with the provided fields.

+`GraphQLSubscriptionNode(String alias, List<GraphQLNode> nodes)` - Creates a new instance of the GraphQLSubscriptionNode with the provided alias and child nodes.

+`GraphQLSubscriptionNode(String alias, List<String> fields)` - Creates a new instance of the GraphQLSubscriptionNode with the provided alias and fields.

+---

+### Properties

+GraphQLSubscriptionNode has the same properties as the [`GraphQLNode`](#graphqlnode) class.

+`Map<String, String> variables` - Variable names mapped to their type definitions.
+E.g. `(varName: Int! = 1)`.

+---

+### Methods

+`Boolean hasNode(GraphQLNode node)` - Returns true if there is a node with the same name from the parameter.
+Otherwise returns false.

+`Boolean hasNodes(GraphQLNode[] nodes)` - Returns true if there is at least one node from the provided array.
+Otherwise returns false.

+`Boolean hasNodes()` - Returns true if there is at least one child node in the current node.
+Otherwise returns false.

+`Boolean hasArguments()` - Returns true if there is at least one argument in the current node.
+Otherwise returns false.

+`GraphQLSubscriptionNode withField(String field)` - Adds a new field to the current node.
+Returns the current node instance.

+`GraphQLSubscriptionNode withFields(String[] fields)` - Adds new fields to the current node.
+Returns the current node instance.

+`GraphQLSubscriptionNode withNode(GraphQLNode node)` - Adds a new child node to the current node.
+Accepts one parameter of type [`GraphQLNode`](#graphqlnode).
+Returns the current node instance.

+`GraphQLSubscriptionNode withNodes(GraphQLNode[] nodes)` - Adds new child nodes to the current node.
+Accepts one parameter of type [`GraphQLNode[]`](#graphqlnode) (list can also be implicitly converted to the array).
+Returns the current node instance.

+`GraphQLSubscriptionNode withVariable(String name, String typeDefinition)` - Defines a new variable for the mutation with the name provided as the first parameter (name is specified without a dollar `$` sign).
+The second parameter contains type definition of the variable as a string.

+`String build()` - Builds a non-formatted string representation of the current node.